michael-s-downs/thethingineed/services/documentation/techhubgenaicompose.md

     The answer is always displayed.

-- **FilterManager**

-    Loads and executes the query and result filters, using the received method.

-  - FilterExactMatch.
-Type: "exact_match".
-Filters the query if it matches the conditions.

-  - FilterGPT.
-Type: "gpt".
-Filters the query using an LLM by calling genai-llmapi.
-It needs and extra file containing the conditions to filter and the sustitutions.

 - **PersistManager**

     Loas and initializes the PersitDict that contains the conversation from the users with the LLM and manages the connection with REDIS to store it memory.

-- **ReformulateManager**

-    Parses and runs the reformulation for the query received from the user, by the moment there is 1 typesof reformulation that uses the LLM.

 - **TemplateManager**